Oil climbs to 13-month highs on output cuts, demand recovery hopes

-SINGAPORE (Reuters) - Oil prices edged up to their highest in 13 months on Tuesday as supply cuts by major producers and optimism over fuel demand recovery support energy markets.
+SINGAPORE (Reuters) - Oil prices advanced on Tuesday to their highest in 13 months, as supply cuts by major producers and optimism over a recovery in fuel demand support energy markets.

-Both Brent and WTI are at their highest since January 2020.
-Front-month prices for both contracts are up for the seventh session on Tuesday, the longest win streak since January 2019.
+Both Brent and WTI touched their highest since January 2020 earlier in the session.
+Front-month prices for both contracts were up for the seventh session on Tuesday, the longest winning streak since January 2019.

+“Oil’s upward momentum remained undiminished on global recovery hopes,” said OANDA’s Jeffrey Halley.

 Additional supply reductions by top exporter Saudi Arabia in February and March, on top of cuts by producers in the Organization of the Petroleum Exporting Countries and their allies, are tightening supplies and balancing global markets.

-Investors are also pinning hopes on oil demand recovery when COVID-19 vaccines take effect.
-A weak dollar has also helped shored up prices of commodities.
+Investors are also pinning hopes on oil demand recovery when COVID-19 vaccines take effect, while a weak dollar has helped shored up the prices of commodities.

-“Progress on U.S. stimulus and optimism around the roll-out and effect of vaccines across the remainder of 2021 and a slightly weaker USD help the view (for a recovery) albeit there was mixed news on the impact of the current vaccines formulated on the emerging South African variant,” Stephen Innes, chief global markets strategist at brokerage Axi.

-He cautioned, however, that both Brent and WTI are in overbought territory on technical charts.
+However, analysts cautioned that the fast run-up in oil prices has driven both crude futures contracts into overbought territory.

+“That Brent crude and WTI have now run so far ahead of their respective support region in such a short amount of time is a warning sign,” OANDA’s Halley said.

 Investors are looking ahead to the U.S. weekly oil inventories data due later in the week.

-U.S. crude and gasoline stockpiles likely rose last week, while distillate stocks were seen down, a preliminary Reuters poll showed on Monday.
-[EIA/S]
+U.S. crude and gasoline stockpiles probably rose last week, while distillate stocks were seen down, a preliminary Reuters poll showed on Monday.

 Our Standards: The Thomson Reuters Trust Principles.